rachsmithcodes/rachsmith.com/src/content/notes/mnnm-2.md

 A side-effect of all this focus on home life is that I've **published shit-all on this site**.
 Oh well.

 [Last month](/mnnm-1/), I went hard on working out and running, and finished with a hamstring injury.
 I went to the physio and she told me (in a much nicer way) that **I had absolutely no business running those distances on my weak-ass glutes** (weak-ass ass?).
 So I've been doing the rehab exercises.
-It's like **everyday is leg day** with the same boring routine, but I am seeing an improvement and should be back to running soon.
+It's like **every day is leg day** with the same boring routine, but I am seeing an improvement and should be back to running soon.

 **I made a real effort to read more and scroll less**, after noting my abysmal reading count in last month's numbers.
 I ended up finishing three books.
 I plan to post a little review of the books I read this year, I just need to finish adding a custom note type for book reviews.